Malcev Completions, Hodge Theory, and Motives: Preliminaries

 \begin{rmk}[On Tannakian categories and unipotency] \ \\ \begin{itemize} \item A pro-algebraic group $G$ is pro-unipotent if and only if $\Rep G$ is unipotent. \item All objects in a neutral Tannakian category are of finite length, so for these categories, weak unipotency and unipotency coincide. \item If $V$ is a unipotent $G$-representation, then any subquotient of $V$ in $\Rep G$ is unipotent.
 (Proof: Enough to check for subobjects of $V$, by rigidity.
 Given a unipotent filtration on $V$, the induced filtration on a subobject is also a unipotent filtration, by the fact that any subobject of $\bm1^n$ is of the form $\bm1^m$.) \end{itemize} \end{rmk}

-Tannaka duality is functorial: given a morphism $p^*$ of neutralised Tannakian categories as above, we get an induced group-scheme homomorphism $p\colon \scr{G}(\varphi^*)\to \scr{G}(f^*)$, which we always write using the same symbol, but without the asterisk.
+Tannaka duality is functorial: given a morphism $p^*$ of neutralized Tannakian categories as above, we get an induced group-scheme homomorphism $p\colon \scr{G}(\varphi^*)\to \scr{G}(f^*)$, which we always write using the same symbol, but without the asterisk.
 Conversely, given a group homomorphism $p\colon G\to H$, we get a morphism of Tannakian categories $p^*\colon\Rep H\to\Rep G$, namely restriction along $p$.
 The ind-right adjoint $p_*$ is in this context given by induction along $p$ (cf.\ \nref{Section}{sec:res-ind-inv}).

 The following proposition is an example of how properties of group homomorphisms are reflected on the Tannakian side: \begin{prop}[{\cite[Prop.~2.21]{deligne-milne}}] Let $p\colon G\to H$ be a homomorphism of pro-algebraic groups.
-Then, \begin{enumerate} \item $p$ is a closed immersion (injective) if and only if every object in $\Rep G$ is isomorphic to a subquotient of an object in the image of $p^*$, and \item $p$ is faithfully flat (surjective) if and only if $p^*$ is full and for every subobject $X\hookrightarrow p^*Y$ in $\Rep G$, there exists a subobject $Y'$ of $Y$ such that $p^*Y' \simeq X$. \end{enumerate} \end{prop}
+Then, \begin{enumerate} \item $p$ is a closed immersion (injective) if and only if every object in $\Rep G$ is isomorphic to a subquotient of an object in the image of $p^*$, and \item $p$ is faithfully flat (surjective) if and only if for every subobject $X\hookrightarrow p^*Y$ in $\Rep G$, there exists a subobject $Y'$ of $Y$ such that $p^*Y' \simeq X$. \end{enumerate} \end{prop} \begin{proof} This is essentially shown in \cite[Prop.~2.21]{deligne-milne}, the only difference being that the second part also includes the condition that $p^*$ is full.
+However, fullness follows from having a subobject stable image.
+Indeed, let $Y, Y'$ be representations of $H$, and let $\varphi\colon p^*Y \to p^*Y'$ be a morphism.
+It corresponds to a subobject $\Gamma_\varphi \subseteq p^*Y \oplus p^*Y' \simeq p^*(Y \oplus Y')$, namely its graph.
+Lifting this to a subobject of $Y \oplus Y'$ amounts exactly to lifting $\varphi$ to a map $Y \to Y'$. \end{proof}

 With the second part of this proposition in mind, we make the following definition: \begin{defn} A \emph{Tannakian subcategory} of a Tannakian category is a full abelian subcategory closed under direct sums, tensor products, taking duals, and taking subquotients. \end{defn}